rse/graphql-tutorial/README.md

 ================

 This is a tutorial which step-by-step introduces GraphQL.
-Each tutorial step can be run with `npm run sample-XX`.
+Each tutorial step XX can be found in the file `sample-XX` and run with `npm run sample-XX`.
-The tutorial steps are:
+The 12 tutorial steps are:

 1. just plain all-in-one GraphQL "Hello World"
 2. replaces GraphQL schema API calls with GraphQL schema definition language